lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel/index.rst

         Because AuxTel is more exposed, there is more air mixing which creates a small buffer against condensation compared to the Rubin building.
         If the ambient temperature is cooler, especially during winter time, the condensation risk on metal surfaces is higher.

-The quantity that is more important than relative humidity is the **dew point temperature** and the **dew point difference**.
+The quantity that is MORE IMPORTANT than relative humidity is the **dew point temperature** and the **dew point difference**.
 The dew point temperature is the ambient air temperature at which relative humidity will reach 100% - the air is completely saturated with water vapor.
 You can calculate the **dew point temperature** using this `online tool`_.
-The dew point difference is the difference between the dew point temperature and the coldest structure in the telescope dome.
+The **dew point difference** is the difference between the dew point temperature and the coldest structure in the telescope dome.

 Example:
-    Dew point temperature = 8 degrees C.
+    Dew point temperature = 4 degrees C.

     AuxTel M1 temperature = 11 degrees C.

-    Truss temperature = 4 degrees C.
+    Truss temperature = 8 degrees C.

+    AuxTel In-Dome temperature = 10 degrees C.

-    **Dew point difference = 4 degrees C.**
+    **Dew point difference = +4 degrees C.**

 In the example, the dew point difference is 4 degrees C, which is in safe operational range.
 For any object or structure that is above the dew point temperature, there is less condensation risk.